Guy Mitchell: Life and career

 After "My Heart Cries for You", Mitchell was propelled into international fame and would be a popular star throughout the 1950s.
 Mitchell scored more international hits during the 1950s.
 His biggest hit was "Singing the Blues", which topped the charts in the U.S. for ten consecutive weeks and topped the charts in the UK for three non-consecutive weeks.

 In the 1950s and 1960s, Mitchell acted in such movies as Those Redheads From Seattle (1953) and Red Garters (1954).
 Mitchell also had various acting roles on television.
 He appeared in "Choose a Victim", a 1961 episode of Thriller, and in "The Case of the Guilty Clients", a 1961 episode of Perry Mason.

 Mitchell's last major hit would be "Heartaches by the Number".
 The song became one of the last number-one singles of the 1950s and the last number-one single of Mitchell's career.
 Mitchell's popularity subsequently waned in the 1960s, although he continued to record songs for a number of labels.
 In 1990, he appeared in several episodes of the BBC drama series Your Cheatin' Heart as the fictional country singer Jim Bob O'May, singing several standards, including his own hit "Singing the Blues".

 Death

 Mitchell died on July 1, 1999, aged 72, at Desert Springs Hospital in Las Vegas, Nevada of complications from cancer surgery.

 Tribute

-In 2007, to commemorate what would have been his 80th birthday, the English division of SonyBMG released The Essential Collection CD.
+In 2007, to commemorate what would have been his 80th birthday, the English division of Sony BMG released The Essential Collection CD.
 His song "Heartaches by the Number" was part of the soundtrack of the 2010 video game Fallout: New Vegas.